jason920207/movie-api/README.md

 This is the backend API for Movie website we created.
 The database uses MongoDB and features three key models to hold our data: the user, comment, movie.

+Preparation
+1.Fork and clone this repository
+2.Install dependencies with npm install

 ## TECHNOLOGIES IN USE

 - REACT.js